IlluminatePossibilities/TheGlobalVariables/README.md

 ## 5. Implied Requirements
 ### Usability
-The end users are not tech savvy; therefore the success of this product depends on how easy the user can learn new  features and how easy it is to use the system on different devices.
+The end users are not tech-savvy; therefore the success of this product depends on how easy the user can learn new features and how easy it is to use the system on different devices.

 ### Security
-The application is exposed on the web which always has the risk of cyber attacks, if the application accessed by unauthorized users.
+The application is exposed on the web which always has the risk of cyberattacks, if the application accessed by unauthorized users.
 Moreover, the system stores sensitive information, such as personal data.

 ### Privacy
 The system needs to handle the PII of candidates.
 Personal information must be accessed by the authorized administrators, mentors, and non-profit representatives.